 WHO WE ARE

 The University Place Historical Society is organized to create a permanent means to collect, organize and preserve the history of the community of University Place; insure the preservation and accessibility of the records and archives of the City and its institutions, as well as its historical buildings, monuments and markers; and provide educational opportunities for the public relating to the City's history.

 Everyone and every place has a story.
-The vision of the University Place Historical Society is that local U.P. stories will be told and retold and incorporated into the essence of the University Place.
-Through establishment of a permanent history museum; through affiliations with individuals and citizen groups; and through community events and programs, the vision of the UPHS will become an iconic cultural standard.
+The vision of the University Place Historical Society is that local U.P. stories will be told and retold and incorporated into the character of University Place.
+Through establishment of a permanent history museum; through affiliations with individuals and citizen groups; and through community events and programs, the vision of the UPHS will become a cultural standard.

 In 1995, about 8 square miles of unincorporated Pierce County incorporated, forming the city of University Place.
 Although still a young city, University Place is rich in history and has long been a community proud of its background and unique quality of life.